A Future Without Seizures

 The vagus nerve, which originates in the brain stem, supplies nerve fibers to various organs.
 The stimulator, powered by a small battery, sends a tiny electric shock to the nerve every five minutes.
 The goal is to block faulty brain messages that can lead to seizures.

-In the spring of 2011, pediatric neurosurgeon Leila Khorasani, MD, implanted the VNS device in Nathan's chest.
+In the spring of 2011, a VNS device was implanted in Nathan's chest.
 Following the procedure, Nathan's seizures immediately dropped to one a week, and within a month, he was seizure free.

 "He's completely recovered and suffered no long-term damage," said his mother, Megan.
 "His milestones have caught up, he's growing like a weed, and we can breathe again."

-Nathan has now been free of seizures for more than a year.
+Nathan had been free of seizures for more than a year by the time he started kindergarten.
 He no longer has to wear the helmet and face mask that protected him from seizure-related falls.
 Except for a little tickle in the back of his throat every five minutes, he is unaware of the electric shock being delivered by the VNS.
 And, while his parents have a special magnet that can induce extra electrical impulses to stop a seizure, it's rarely needed.

 The University of Chicago Medicine adult and pediatric epilepsy treatment centers have brought relief to hundreds of seizure patients who thought they were out of options.
 The program offers surgical procedures that aren't available elsewhere in the city, as well as multiple techniques for imaging the brain and for studying its electrical wave patterns.
 Patients also benefit from clinical trials of medications and other treatments that University of Chicago Medicine physicians and researchers participate in routinely.
 "We have one of the most active epilepsy research programs in the city," Kohrman said.